duttpathak/Linux-/README.md

 13 Explain the steps a Linux system goes through when it boots.

 1. BIOS- Baisc Input/Output system.
-Loads and executes the Master Boot Record boot loader
+Loads and executes the Master Boot Record loader
 2. MBR - Master Boot Record, loads and execues the GRUB boot loader.
 3. GRUB - Also GNU GRUB, GNU GRand Unified Bootloader, is the typical boot loader for modern Linux systems.
 4. Kernel- The core of any OS, Linux included.
 It has complete control over everything in your system.